 From Smart Prioritization to in-depth Analytics data, learn more about the features and benefits of our application delivery solution, AppsAnywhere.

 Make informed strategic IT decisions by understanding how students are consuming academic applications, including how, where and when.

 AppsAnywhere integrates with the software deployment and EdTech tools you already use, including SCCM, VDI, App-V, Jamf, Microsoft and Canvas.

 Key use cases and solutions

-Students want apps to complete their studies.
-Give them what they need to learn and their experience will be even more awesome.
+Students want software to get their studies done.
+Give them what they need and their learning experience will be even more awesome.

 Bring Your Own Device (BYOD) is a hot topic in Higher Ed IT, and often a key strategic IT driver.
 How do you enable a BYOD policy when it comes to delivering software to students on and off campus?